samtron1412/docs/sci/math/math-term.md

 > Intuitively, when x approaches c then f(x) approaches L.

+# Linear Algebra

+Linear algebra is the branch of mathematics concerning vector spaces and linear mappings between such spaces.

+# Linear Map

+A linear map (also called a linear mapping, linear transformation, or linear function) is a mapping V->W between two modules (including vector spaces) that preserves the operations of addition and scalar multiplication.

+# Map

+Mapping, or map, referes to either a function, often with some sort of special structure, or a morphism in category theory, which generalizes the idea of a function.

 # Number

 an arithmetical value, expressed by a word, symbol, or figure,